JakubHerr/GitFit/docs/documentation.md

 - every exercise block must contain at least one set that is not empty
 - every set must contain valid input for weight and repetitions
 - valid weight is a non-negative number with up to two decimal points
+- User can define progressive overoad settings for each exercise block in workout day
+- overload is optional
 - TODO valid repetition is a positive whole number

 #### Measurement